jan-revay/initPC/Ubuntu_22.04/README.md

 - "Get-ChildItem ., ~, ~/x/, ~/x/work/, ~/source/ -Depth 1 -Directory | Select-Object -ExpandProperty FullName | fzf | cd\r" equivalent
 - moving to a different workspace (with the active window or without) - add also arrow keybindings
   - one action can have multiple keybindings: https://askubuntu.com/questions/59250/assign-multiple-keyboard-shortcuts-for-one-action
+- sync actions in the dash to dock extension and the top panel workspace switcher

 ### Bugs
 - solve overlaying keyboard shortcuts